 Finding a job is hard work – imagine trying to job hunt when you’ve never had a real job and you have a criminal record.
 WCS knows that having a job with family sustaining wages is key to an individual’s ability to recover and move forward into a healthy, secure future.

 “Research has consistently shown that crime and unemployment are linked, and that one of the most important conditions that leads to less offending is a strong tie to meaningful employment.”
 [Mackenzie, D.L.
 (2006).
 What Works: Reducing the Criminal Activities of Offenders and Delinquents.
 Cambridge University Press, New York, NY.]

-This WCS Division is comprised of WCS employment and training services, the Center for Driver’s License Recovery and Employability (CDLRE) and Policy efforts.
+This WCS Division of Workforce Development is comprised of WCS adult employment and training services and the Center for Driver’s License Recovery and Employability (CDLRE).

 WCS Employment and Training Services include: Employment Readiness class, Makin’ It Work, a cognitive intervention curriculum designed for employability, job development and placement services, job retention, transportation assistance, and case management.
 WCS also provides Workforce Investment Act (WIA) services for eligible adult job seekers enrolled into the general employment services program.